guzzijason/dhcp6-delegation/fan.md

 {% include note.html content='A word aobut IPv6 prefixes, shall we?
 Total address space is 128 bits, however the largest prefix (smallest netblock) which should be delegated for a network is 64 bits in size.
 That means, the **smallest** IPv6 network consists of **~18.4 quintillion** addresses, give or take a few quadrillion.
 You may be thinking, "ZOMG!
 WE\'RE WASTING SPACE!
 WE\'RE GOING TO RUN OUT OF ADDRESSES IN NO TIME!"
 Well, don\'t worry... that\'s a common reaction.
 If it helps, please just consider that there\'s still 64 bits left for the network portion of the address - that\'s like **~10 orders of magnitude** more addresses than the entire IPv4 internet, **just** for the network prefixes!
 In other words, don\'t sweat it.
 We\'ll talk more abou this later, but for now... just let it sink in for a bit.' %}

-At this point, any gateway worth it's salt has configured it's interfaces with the appropriate addresses, and due to the _magic of IPv6_, any IPv6-enabled hosts on the inside network should auto-configure themselves with a real-live routable IPv6 address.
+At this point, any gateway worth its salt has configured it's interfaces with the appropriate addresses, and due to the _magic of IPv6_, any IPv6-enabled hosts on the inside network should auto-configure themselves with a real-live routable IPv6 address.
 This was a lot of words about a really simple process - it probably only required clicking a check-box in the gateway config GUI, if you had to do anything at all.

 -----